-DO NOT place or store any object on the driver seats.
-Any object placed on the driver seat may turn on the operator presence switch resulting in unexpected vehicle movement causing severe bodily injury and/or property damage.
+DO NOT place or store any object on the driver or passenger seats.
+Any object placed on the driver seat may turn on the operator presence switch; Any object placed on the passenger seat may fall onto the driver seat and turn on the operator presence switch resulting in unexpected vehicle movement causing severe bodily injury and/or property damage.

-DO NOT transport any objects on the front floorboard.
+DO NOT transport any objects on the passenger seat or front floorboard.
 Objects may interfere with vehicle operation causing severe bodily injury and/or property damage.

 - 1. Make sure all occupants are properly seated and prepared for vehicle movement. - 2.
-Sit in the approved operator position and press the service brake pedal. - 3.
-Place the Direction Control switch in the center OFF position. - 4.
+Sit in the driver seat and press the service brake pedal. - 3.
+Place the Shift Lever in the center OFF position. - 4.
 Place the Start switch on the ON position and wait 1 second. - 5.
 Select a direction of travel. - 6.
 Slowly press the throttle pedal to accelerate to the desired speed.